-C. Feature extraction
+C. Feature Extraction

-In principle, features such as segment area should vary linearly with the number of people in the scene [10], [13].
-Figure 2 shows a plot of this feature versus the crowd size.
-While the overall trend is indeed linear, local non-linearities arise from a variety of factors, including occlusion, segmentation errors, and pedestrian configuration (e.g. variable spacing of people within a segment).
-To model these non-linearities, an additional 29 features, based on segment shape, edge information, and texture, are extracted from the video.
+In principle, features such as segment area should vary linearly with the number of people in the scene [10], [31].
+Fig. 2(a) shows a plot of this feature versus the crowd size.
+While the overall trend is indeed linear, local nonlinearities arise from a variety of factors, including occlusion, segmentation errors, and pedestrian configuration (e.g., variable spacing of people within a segment).
+To model these nonlinearities, an additional 29 features, which are based on segment shape, edge information, and texture, are extracted from the video.
 When computing features based on area or size, each pixel is weighted by the corresponding value in the perspective map.
-When the features are based on edges (e.g. edge histogram), each edge pixel is weighted by the square-root of the perspective map value.
+When the features are based on edges (e.g., edge histogram), each edge pixel is weighted by the square root of the perspective map value.

-1) Segment features: Features are extracted to capture segment properties such as shape and size.
-Features are also extracted from the segment perimeter, computed by morphological erosion with a disk of radius 1.
+1) Segment Features: Features are extracted to capture segment properties such as shape and size.
+Features are also extracted from the segment perimeter, i.e., computed by morphological erosion with a disk of radius 1.